kodemartin/elk-greek-seismicity/README.md

         }
     }

-This stages includes data-conversions (through the `dissect` plugin), field mutation throught the `mutate` plugin, and date conversion through the `date` plugin.
+This stage includes data-conversions through the `dissect` plugin, field mutation throught the `mutate` plugin, and date conversion through the `date` plugin.
 By _field_ we refer here to a particular key in the document.